lois2inn/Credit_Risk_Analysis/README.md

 ## Summary

-- summary of the results
+- In reviewing all six models, the Easy Ensemble Classifer yielded the best results with an accuracy rate of 93.12% and a 9% precision rate when predicting "High Risk" applications.
+The sensitivity rate for predicting "High Risk" is also the highest at 91% compared to the other models.
+The result for predicting "Low Risk" was also the highest with the sensitivity rate at 94% and an F1 score of 97%.
+- Therefore, if a recommendation has to be provided to perform this type of analysis, then Easy Ensemble Classifer would be the clear choice.
+- However, it should be noted that the original dataset had 99% of the applications classified as "Low Risk" with only 1% of the data classified in the "High Risk" category.
+This may skew the results greatly as there is a risk that the Machine Learning algorithms are creating clusters drawing from too small of a dataset of actual "High Risk" applications.
+This margin of risk might not be something that banks would be comfortable accepting.

-- Precision is more than recall, this should be the case for loan classifiers in banking.
-Higher precision classifiers won’t accidentally reject a potential customer and lose the business.
+- For most of the loan classifiers in banking industry, precision is more than recall because higher precision classifiers won’t accidentally reject a potential customer and lose the business.
-The F1 Score is at 0.8 which can conclude that this model is good at predicting "Low Risk" classes.
+The F1 Score is at 0.97 which can conclude that this model is good at predicting "Low Risk" classes.

-- a recommendation on which model to use, or there is no recommendation with a justification